What are the needs?

-Nepal also hosts some 14 000 refugees from Bhutan, who live in camps.
+Nepal also hosts over 12 000 refugees from Bhutan, who live in camps.
 The refugees are not allowed to work and are almost entirely dependent on international humanitarian assistance.
 Over 108 000 Bhutanese arrived in Nepal in the 1990's, many of whom have since been resettled in third countries.

 The political uncertainty following the 10-year Maoist insurgency that ended in 2006 continues.
 A new Constituent Assembly elected in the November 2013 elections eventually resumed the task of finalising the country’s constitution, which was adopted in mid-2015.

 How are we helping?

 This funding came in addition to the deployment of European Commission's humanitarian aid and civil protection experts to the crisis area, and to the search and rescue and first-aid teams, as well as relief items, sent from EU Member States through the EU Civil Protection Mechanism.

 The European Commission's Emergency Response Coordination Centre monitored developments on a 24/7 basis and coordinated support from Europe.